-A Guide to How Joule's Law Works
+A Guide to How Joule's Law of Electric Heating Works

-Posted on June 24, 2025 by Boden Bensema
+Posted on January 15, 2026 by Boden Bensema

 James Joule formulated this law at the age of 22 between 1840 and 1841, his first of many laws.
 Through scientific experimentation, Joule studied the relationship between heat produced and electric current in a conductor, discovering one of the fundamental laws of electrical circuits.